 IN THE DEVELOPMENT HEADINGS of Hollinger Mine a mechanically operated scraper, resembling a giant scoop, burrows into the debris left by a blast.
 A round of about twenty holes having been drilled, explosives are rammed home and fired.
 Between 30 tons and 50 tons of rock are brought down and hauled out by the scraper.
 The photograph shows the 1,700 feet level.

 Mathematical calculations which would occupy experts for years can be carried out almost instantaneously by ingenious and complicated machines.
 Simpler forms of automatic calculators have also been developed, and now they are indispensable adjuncts of modern commerce.
 In thousands of offices all over the world complicated mathematical transactions are carried out by various forms of calculating machinery.
 Simply by pressing keys on a keyboard similar to that of a typewriter it is possible to add figures, subtract, multiply or divide them without any risk of error through human fallibility.
 Inventors for years had been trying to evolve a machine that would carry out the most complicated mathematical functions, but it is only comparatively recently that these amazing machines have reached their present state of perfection.
-In this chapter, F E Dean describes the invention and the development of various kinds of calculating machinery.
+This chapter describes the invention and the development of various kinds of calculating machinery.
 This is the seventh article in the series Invention and Development.

 Mercury Arc Rectifier